 Once inserted, RFID technology recognizes the biodegradable PicoPak and optimizes the recipe settings.
 Any Web-enabled device may keep track of the automated best home brewing kit process.
 Nearly two hundred prominent breweries have developed hundreds of craft beer recipes that can be brewed on the new Pico Model C.

-Beginners have appreciated the simplicity and that it creates delicious beer.
+Beginners have appreciated the beer simply beer that it creates.
 You can watch TV or do your daily chores while it forms the flavor of the beer.
 You might plan ahead of time, but that isn’t a major problem by looking at its features.

 - Brews 5 liters

 - Monitor the automated brewing process with any Web-enabled device.

 - Simple cleanup with built-in steam cleaning and dishwasher-safe components

 - RFID technology recognizes the biodegradable PicoPak and optimizes the settings for that recipe once inserted.

 My Verdict: In my opinion, it is the coolest product with easy-to-use functions that creates great beer.
 A full thumbs up from its users.

 - PROVEN: The Deluxe Brewery in a Box is our best-selling beer brewing starter kit in history!
 Tested by our employees and trusted by our customers for over 20...